-- assess the effects that the policy, program or service may have on people of different genders - explain how the policy, program or service will be changed to better support Victorians of all genders and promote gender equality - where practical, apply an intersectional approach to consider how gender inequality can be compounded by disadvantage or discrimination that a person may experience on the basis of other factors such as age, disability or ethnicity.
+- assess the effects that the policy, program, or service may have on people of different genders - explain how the policy, program or service will be changed to better support Victorians of all genders and promote gender equality - where practical, apply an intersectional approach to consider how gender inequality can be compounded by disadvantage or discrimination that a person may experience on the basis of other factors such as age, disability, or ethnicity.

 Step 1 - Defining the issues and challenge your assumptions What is the issue the policy or directive is aiming to address (think about why it is needed)?
-Provide reimbursement of expenses for Councillors Are the people who are targeted and impacted by the policy or directive included in the decision-making?
-Yes Do you think that people of different genders access this policy or directive at the same rate?
-Yes Do the different social roles and responsibilities that people take on affect the way people access and use this policy or directive?
-No Do you think that everyone who accesses this policy or directive has the same needs from it?
-No Do the different social roles and responsibilities that people take on affect the way people access and use this policy or directive?
-No What additional needs might there be for people with disabilities, or from different cultural identities, ages, gender identities, sexual orientations or religions?
-Access to transport would be applicable for people with a disability
+This policy is inclusive of all.
+Are the people who are targeted and impacted by the policy or directive included in the decision-making?
+This policy is inclusive of all.
+Do you think that people of different genders access this policy or directive at the same rate?
+Yes, this policy is inclusive of all.
+Do the different social roles and responsibilities that people take on affect the way people access and use this policy or directive?
+This policy is inclusive of all.
+Do you think that everyone who accesses this policy or directive has the same needs from it?
+Yes, this policy is inclusive of all.
+Do the different social roles and responsibilities that people take on affect the way people access and use this policy or directive?
+This policy is inclusive of all.
+What additional needs might there be for people with disabilities, or from different cultural identities, ages, gender identities, sexual orientations, or religions?
+This policy is inclusive of all.